 - Review and repeat.
 Month-in-month-out the process needs to be followed.
-If needs to be given enough time to become a habit and so you can refine to what works for you.
+You need to give the review process enough time to become a habit, and refine it along the way.
 The studies on how long something takes to become a habit vary so much.
 But do this process for a year and should stick for a life time.

 5. Meal Planning

-Part of sitting down with the groceries list and ordering online we set out a plan for meals over the coming week.
+As part of sitting down with the groceries list and ordering online, we set out a weekly meal plan.
 We don’t always stick with it.
-But it provides a pretty good measure of what food we need in for the week.
-We know what dishes we like and what goes into them – and this doesn’t change much week to week.
+But it provides a pretty good measure of what food we need for the week.
+We know what dishes we like and what goes into them – and this doesn’t change many weeks to week.
 The breakfasts and lunches are certainly much easier to set out as they don’t change a lot.

 6. Not When You are Hungry

 This one applies whether you are buying online or visiting the supermarket.
-Buying food when you are hungry will always lead you to buying more than you probably need.
-It can also lead you to buying more of the convenience foods as you are want something quick and easy to meet that hunger need.
+Buying food when you are hungry will always lead you to buy more than you probably need.
+It can also lead you to buy more convenience foods as you are want something quick and easy to meet that hunger need.

 7. Watch for the Specials

-When we sit down for the online ordering this is when we look for specials on the website.
+When we sit down for online ordering, this is when we look for specials on the website.
 Supermarkets aren’t shy about pushing these – and we are always happy to take advantage of these specials to help save money on the weekly groceries.
 They spend a lot of money on promotion and loss leaders to extract more money from your wallet.
-And without a plan they normally will succeed.
-But if you have a budget in hand you know where savings can be made and banked!
+And without a plan, they normally will succeed.
+But if you have a budget in hand, you know where savings can be made and banked!
 Not by you spending more on specials and then being no better off.

-In the finance niche this is referred to as buying on a non-demand basis; ie you can buy as specials arise, keep these supplies in stock, and know that you are buying on a per item less and so saving overall.
+In the finance niche, this is referred to as buying on a non-demand basis; i.e. you can buy as specials arise, keep these supplies in stock, and know that you are buying on a per item less and saving overall.